-'Bridgerton' season 3 will focus on Penelope and Colin's love story - KTVZ
+'Bridgerton' Season 3 will focus on Penelope and Colin's love story - KTVZ

 The “Bridgerton” TV series is going out of order.

 Netflix’s hit series will diverge from the series of romance novels by Julia Quinn on which it is based.
-It will tell the love story of Penelope Featherington (Nicola Coughlan) and Colin Bridgerton (Luke Newton) in season 3.
+It will tell the love story of Penelope Featherington (Nicola Coughlan) and Colin Bridgerton (Luke Newton) in the third season.

 In the book series, the third novel focuses on Benedict Bridgerton and the surprising love he finds.